data01312022/LendingClub_Risk_Analytics/README.md

 # General Information
 # Introduction
 Solving this assignment will give you an idea about how real business problems are solved using EDA.
-In this case study, apart from applying the techniques you have learnt in EDA, you will also develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
+In this case study, apart from applying the techniques you have learnt in EDA, you will also develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimize the risk of losing money while lending to customers.

 # Business Understanding
-You work for a consumer finance company which specialises in lending various types of loans to urban customers.
+You work for a consumer finance company which specializes in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:

 If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company